ambar93/ParkingLot/README.md

 The utility class called **parkingUtil.java** has all the functions implemented in it.
 These functions are called by App.java on basis of input passed by the user.
 **We have made a seperate java file called CartoColorDictionary.java .
 This file basically maintains a hashmap with key as color and value as list of car objects.
 Though I could have got slot numbers/ registration numbers that belong to a particular color even without a ColorToCardictionary but, the searching time will be very high.
-So here a seperate class called ColorToCarDictionary which will add and remove and list ids of a particular color.**
+So here a seperate class called ColorToCarDictionary which will add and remove and list ids of a particular color.This makes querying easy.**